stevef1uk/sagaexecutor/README.md

 ### Prerequisites
 1. A kubernetes cluster is required with dapr installed (dapr init -k)
 2. Redis & Postgres must be installed on the cluster
-3. Tilt is is used to deply the components (see: https://tilt.dev).
+3. Tilt is is used to deploy the components (see: https://tilt.dev).
 However, Makefiles are provided as well.
 Please note that these files build images for my DockerHub repo, so you will need to change these images to suitable names and then update the           deployment/kubernetes.yaml files to reference the revised image names.
 Also, unless your cluster is running on arm64 hardware (Mx Macs or     RPIs etc, you will need to change the GOARCH value from arm64 to say amd64 for 64-bit X86 platforms.
 4. Go installed (latest version)